rur/treetop/README.markdown

 ### No client configuration necessary

 A lightweight JS library is the only thing required on the client to facilitate in-page navigation.
 It is fairly unobtrusive and follows an 'opt in' activation principle.
 Configuration is not required.
-Simple declarative-style script bindings are available for custom components.
+Bindings are available for custom components.

 See [Client Library](#TODO) for more information.